claireon/Analysis-of-Top-American-Colleges/README.md

 # Analysis-of-Top-American-Colleges
+## Overview
-The package contains a Jupyter Python Notebook file where I perform anaylysis on the top ranking colleges in the US and try to determine the effect of rank on factors such as Costs, Admittance rate, Alumni salaries.
+- The package contains a Jupyter Python Notebook file where I perform anaylysis on the top ranking colleges in the US and try to determine the effect of rank on factors such as Costs, Admittance rate, Alumni salaries.
-It also contains dataset from Forbes.
+- The analysis can help with making college decisions for students looking to attend a school, particularly in the US
+- The model uses simple Seaborn visualisations to show the relationships

+## Notes
+- This notebook takes you through the process of performing an analysis on college ranking data to determine factors influenced by a college ranking.

+## Data
+- The data set contains the rankings of 650 Unites States colleges along with various other statistics pertaining to each school.Data collected from https://www.forbes.com/top-colleges/#1208425d1987.
+Source was edited by Justin Conklin, Carter Coudriet, and Caroline Howard,